Olivera2708/FastTypingPublic/README.md

 # Fast Typing

-This application presents a comprehensive suite of features crafted to enhance your typing experience and elevate your proficiency.
-Whether you're a novice seeking improvement or a seasoned typist aiming for perfection, our application is tailored to meet your needs.
+**Fast Typing** is your ultimate tool for enhancing typing speed and accuracy.
+Whether you're just starting or striving for typing mastery, this application offers a comprehensive range of features to meet your needs.

 <div align="center">
   <div>